khval/AmosKittens/README.md

 it does not include any of the interface normally required by Amos Pro. and all text normally in the resource is removed, should not be needed in Amos Kittens.

-(Some of programs written in Amos Basic, can have colors hard coded, and therefor can ignore the colors in the default resource.)
+(Some of programs written in Amos Basic Language, can have colors hard coded, and therefor can ignore the colors in the default resource.)